11 October 2025

 By 1907 his syndicate, the American Sugar Refining Company, owned or controlled 98 percent of the sugar-processing capacity in the United States and was known as the Sugar Trust.
 Today his company is known as Domino Sugar.

-By 1931, all the island’s sugar farms belonged to forty-one syndicates.
-The banks owned 60 percent of the sugar plantations, 80 percent of the tobacco farms, and 100 percent of the coastal railroads, shipping facilities, and maritime vessels.
-Yale Historian Bailey W. Diffie noted in 1931, “land is passing into the hands of a few large corporations.
+Yale Historian Bailey W. Diffie noted in 1931, “land has passed into the hands of a few large corporations.
 The sugar industry, tobacco manufacturing, fruit growing, banks, railroads, public utilities, steamship lines, and many lesser businesses are completely dominated by outside capital.
 The men who own the sugar companies control both the Bureau of Insular Affairs and the Legislature of Puerto Rico.”

 No comments: